ExpressRoute prerequisites & checklist

 - Network Security: consider network security when connecting to the Microsoft Cloud via ExpressRoute.

-- Overview of ExpressRoute for Office 365
+- Azure ExpressRoute for Microsoft 365

-- Routing with ExpressRoute for Office 365
+- Routing with ExpressRoute for Microsoft 365

-- Office 365 integration with on-premises environments
+- Microsoft 365 integration with on-premises environments

 - ExpressRoute on Office 365 advanced training videos